dalibo/cornac/service/README.md

 $ ssh root@base-cornac.virt test -x /usr/pgsql-11/bin/initdb
 ```

-Once the template is ready, shut it down and continue using cornac and aws CLI.
+Once the template is ready, shut it down.
+On VMWare, create a snapshot.
+Then
+continue using cornac and aws CLI.

 ## Setup Cornac Webservice